asamuzaK/urlSanitizer/README.md

 console.log(decodeURIComponent(res4));
 // => 'data:text/html,<div></div>'

-const res5 = await sanitizeURL('web+foo://example.com', {
+// Deny if the scheme matches the `deny` list const res5 = await sanitizeURL('web+foo://example.com', {
   deny: ['web+foo']
 });
 // => null

-const res6 = await sanitizeURL('http://example.com', {
+// Deny if the scheme does not match the `only` list const res6 = await sanitizeURL('http://example.com', {
   only: ['data', 'git', 'https']
 });
 // => null

-const res7 = await sanitizeURL('https://example.com/"onmouseover="alert(1)"', {
+// Allow only if the scheme matches the `only` list const res7 = await sanitizeURL('https://example.com/"onmouseover="alert(1)"', {
   only: ['data', 'git', 'https']
 });